aniketbiswas2017/T4G-Winter-Olympics/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+If port is already in use, run 'ng serve --port' or 'ng serve --port <port number of your choice>'.

 ## Code scaffolding